 6) Christ the Redeemer Statue, Rio de Janeiro, Brazil

-The monolithic Christ the Redeemer Statue, which looms over the vibrant city of Rio de Janeiro, is not so much a must-see in and of itself, but rather a recognizable symbol of one of the world’s most amazing cities in what I believe is the world’s most-impressive city setting.
-Visible from various points around the city, the views from atop its home on Corcovado Mountain provides thrilling views for even the most jaded travelers.
+The monolithic Christ the Redeemer Statue, which looms over the vibrant city of Rio de Janeiro, is not so much a must-see in and of itself, but rather a recognizable symbol of one of the world’s most-impressive city setting.
+Visible from various points around the city, the views from atop its home on Corcovado Mountain are a thrill for even the most jaded travelers.

 5) The Colosseum, Rome, Italy